MARY ALICE LUTHER HUDSON

 A resident of Salisbury since 1945, Mary was active in community, church and civic organizations.
 A member of First Presbyterian Church, she served as president of the Women of the Church, circle leader, and Sunday school teacher.
 As Girl Scout leader, she guided two troops from Brownie to Cadet and helped many earn curved bars: then the highest award in girl scouting.
 She was a member and officer of the Pine Tree Garden Club, the Friday Afternoon Book Club, and the N.C.
 Storytelling League.
 She sewed and crocheted beautifully.

-Among other philanthropic interests, Mary was a benefactor to the Rowan Regional Medical Center Foundation (serving on the board), the Rowan Public Library, Catawba College, Coker College, and First Presbyterian Church of Salisbury.
+Among other philanthropic interests, Mary was a benefactor to the Rowan Regional Medical Center Foundation (serving on the board), the Rowan Public Library, Catawba College, Coker University, and First Presbyterian Church of Salisbury.
 She was a loving wife, mother, sister, and loyal friend.
 She will be greatly missed.

 Survivors include daughters, Dr. Mary Leslie Hudson and her husband, Dr. William Thomas Parsons of San Antonio, TX; Alice Luther Hudson and her husband, Burl Henderlite Brady of Salisbury; four grandchildren, Robert Marius Ketcham and wife, Nora Visscher-Simon of Baltimore, MD, William Reid Ketcham of Raleigh, NC, Maryann Brodie Parsons of Los Angeles, CA, and Robert Ellis Parsons of San Antonio, TX; step-grandson, Thomas Cole Parsons and his family of New Orleans, LA; sister, Marjorie Ann Luther Harley of Clemson, SC, and many nieces and nephews.